lenincompres/ima-few-2024/Class 02/README.md

     * [The Worst Volume Control UI in the World](https://uxdesign.cc/the-worst-volume-control-ui-in-the-world-60713dc86950)
   * Follow users expectations
   * Test early and often, iterate
-* Mini-presentations on design inspiration
-  * Let's view/critique/analyse these using the terms we just discussed
 * In-class assignment: Work with a partner to create a wireframe for a better [Craigslist homepage](https://newyork.craigslist.org/)
   * Choose which information is available on or navigatable to from the home page
   * Create a diagram of your sitemap for pages that link directly from the homepage (one level deep)